• Skip to main content

 • Quick: The total best thing about this is that we throw the asparagus in RAW so it cooks and softens in the oven but doesn't get brown and mushy, thanks but no thanks.

-• Add Eggs?
+• Can I Add Eggs?
 There are also some old fashioned asparagus casserole recipes that include hard boiled eggs?
-No. Not happening.
-I don't like them and also it sounded weird.
-But, if you're into hard boiled eggs, throw some chopped on top of the 'role.
-Let me know how it is.
+I didn't include them here but, if you're into hard boiled eggs, throw some chopped hard boiled eggs into the casserole with the bowl when you add the cheese.
+Let me know how it is!

 • Asparagus Variations: I use fresh asparagus in this casserole (which makes it a perfect Easter dinner recipe when asparagus is in season, but I have made this with frozen AND canned asparagus and it works great in all the ways.
 Promise.